holographicSol/Rad/README.md

 The CPM Burst Guage may be isolated and then integrated into Rad to provide a reasonably accurate estimated CPM for the sixty second warmup period, after which Rad no longer needs to estimate.

+Bug Arduino Micros() resets to zero after a period of time making all stored micros eternally non stale: update in progress